 This query is particularly helpful, showing how heavily dependent we are on VMs when we could avail different platform services to perform a similar task.

 In the previous query, we realized we were heavily using compute engines, which led me to investigate what in compute engines were costing us so much, not interestingly it was the instance, not the storage.
-Though it helped me to identify a few Load balancers running uselessly and static IP not assigned to anything, saved a few hundred cents, I hope my boss is not reading this…
+Though it helped me to identify a few load balancers running uselessly and static IP not assigned to anything, saved a few hundred cents, I hope my boss is not reading this…

 One more query which was quite useful, was in which regions are my resources because that load balancer which I was talking about earlier was in the EU region, some intelligent lifeform decided to forget to delete it, and we never go there some were not able to identify in midst of so many projects.

-We are FAIR mostly use one internal cloud for demo’s or internal upscaling, and we were able to save quite a lot by creating these custom reports, and it goes without saying, how much it could help those who actually are using at an enterprise level, maybe this is what FinOps is all about, I was quite impressed with the level flexibility available by GCP to satisfy my curiosity, And I plan to keep these custom reports running for while internally so managers in FAIR, could keep track of the projects under their supervision and how much are they costing them.
+FAIR mostly use one internal cloud for demo’s or internal upscaling, and we were able to save quite a lot by creating these custom reports, and it goes without saying, how much it could help those who actually are using Cloud at an enterprise level, maybe this is what FinOps is all about, I was quite impressed with the level of flexibility available by GCP to satisfy my curiosity, And I plan to keep these custom reports running for while internally so managers in FAIR, could keep track of the projects under their supervision and how much are they costing them.